-MTH111A Corequisite Support for MTH111 1 credit (2 lec lab hrs/wk)
+MTH111A Corequisite Support for MTH111 1 credit (2 lec lab hrs/wk) Prerequisite(s): Instructor consent

 This support course focuses on the foundational skills, concepts and communication needed to be persistent and successful in MTH 111.
 Students will receive appropriate support as needed in algebra, functions, problem solving, graphing, technology, and study skills in an interactive setting.